exogen/graphbrainz/docs/types.md

 # Schema Types

-You may also be interested in the [schema in GraphQL syntax](schema.md).
+You may also be interested in reading the [schema in GraphQL syntax](schema.md).

 <details><summary>**Table of Contents**</summary><p><ul>
   <li>[Query](#query)</li>